martinlynge/bit-docs/content/docs/building-components.md

 ### Defining a default compiler for your project

-A compiler is defined per [Scope](/docs/scopes-on-bitsrc.html).
-Once defined, building a component within that Scope will build the component using the defined compiler.
+A compiler is defined per workspace.
+Once defined, building a component within that workspace will build the component using the defined compiler.
 In order to do that, just [import the compiler](/docs/cli-import.html#import-a-new-environment):

 ```bash